Materials-Consortia/OPTIMADE/optimade.md

     length equal to the number of sites in the structure (first dimension of the `cartesian_site_positions` list).
   * Each string MUST be a
     valid key of the dictionary specified by the `species` property.
+    The requirements on this string are the same as for property names, i.e., it can be of any length, may use upper and lower case letters, the underscore, and the digits 0-9, but cannot begin with a digit.
 * Note:
   - each site MUST be associated only to a single species.
     However, species can represent mixtures of atoms, and